rtlabs-com/p-net/doc/use_with_siematic.rst

 #.
 In the "Main [OB1]" window, drag the "RecReader" block to the Network1 line.

 #.
-Accept the name of the datablock.
+Accept the name of the data block.

    The result is the same as above.